wix-incubator/corvid-types/README.md

 This package contains type definitions for Corvid by Wix.
-Intended to be used with [`corvid-cli`](https://github.com/wix-incubator/corvid#corvid-local-development) to provide stunning code intelligence experiment with your local IDE.
+Intended to be used with [`corvid-cli`](https://github.com/wix-incubator/corvid#corvid-local-development) to provide stunning code intelligence experience with your local IDE.

 # How to use
-You can install the `corvid-types` package manually or let [`create-corvid-app`](https://www.npmjs.com/package/create-corvid-app) done everything for you!
+You can install the `corvid-types` package manually or let [`create-corvid-app`](https://www.npmjs.com/package/create-corvid-app) do everything for you!
 ### create-corvid-app
 Just run
     ```